LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory

-which is robust to outliers, well-suited, and in some cases, prevents exploding gradients \cite{fastrcnn}.
-The parameters of the pretrained components, namely the embedding table \( \text{Emb} \), LLM backbone \( f_{\text{llm}}(\cdot) \), and the trajectory encoder \( f_{\text{atscc}}(\cdot) \), are frozen.
-Only the cross-modality adaptation network \( f_{\text{xa}}(\cdot) \) and the regression head \( f_h(\cdot) \) are updated during training, as illustrated in Figure~\ref{fig:LLMxDelay}, avoiding memory allocation for the gradient of the LLM and the trajectory encoder.
-All training and evaluation are conducted using Python 3.11.8 and PyTorch 2.0.1 with CUDA Toolkit 11.8, running on an NVIDIA GeForce RTX 4090 GPU.
+which is robust to outliers and in some cases prevents exploding gradients~\cite{fastrcnn}.
+Training was performed for 15 epochs using the AdamW optimizer with a learning rate of \(1\times10^{-5}\), weight decay of \(1\times10^{-5}\), and a batch size of 4.
+Pretrained components \(\text{Emb}[\cdot]\), \(f_{\text{llm}}(\cdot)\), and \(f_{\text{enc}}(\cdot)\) are frozen during training, avoiding intensive gradient computation and memory allocation; only \( f_{\text{xa}}(\cdot) \) and \( f_h(\cdot) \) are updated (Fig.~\ref{fig:LLMxDelay}).
+All training and evaluation were conducted using Python 3.11.8 and PyTorch 2.0.1 with CUDA Toolkit 11.8, running on an NVIDIA GeForce RTX 4090 GPU.

 \algrenewcommand\textproc{} \algrenewcommand\algorithmicindent{1.2em}